 UNCDF offers “last mile” finance models that unlock public and private resources, especially at the domestic level, to reduce poverty and support local economic development.

-UNCDF pursues innovative financing solutions through: (1) local development finance, which shows how fiscal decentralization, innovative municipal finance, and SMEs finance can drive public and private funding that underpins local economic expansion, women’s economic empowerment, climate adaptation, and sustainable development; (2) financial inclusion, which expands the opportunities for individuals, households, and micro, small and medium-sized enterprises to participate in the local economy, while also providing differentiated products for women and men so they can climb out of poverty and manage their financial lives.
+UNCDF pursues innovative financing solutions through: (1) local development finance, which shows how fiscal decentralization, innovative municipal finance, and SMEs finance can drive public and private funding that underpins local economic expansion, women’s economic empowerment, climate adaptation, and sustainable development; (2) inclusive digital economies, which expands the opportunities for individuals, households, and micro, small and medium-sized enterprises to participate in the local economy, while also providing differentiated products for women and men so they can climb out of poverty and manage their financial lives.

 The Local Finance Initiative (LFI) is a UNCDF global programme and an investment mechanism that enables developing countries to unlock the flow of domestic capital to invest in sustainable development.
 LFI mechanism (Catalytic Capital + Technical Assistance + Risk Mitigation Strategies) has been proven that transformative local development investments can tap into additional capital from both public sector and domestic capital markets.
 The facilitation by LFI, is a way of making public funding to go further, and the private sector - who are traditionally reluctant to invest in risky investment projects to come in – and could benefit from new opportunities.